 1.1 These general terms and conditions apply to every agreement within the context of visiting the Event and the purchase of all entry and camp site tickets between the visitor to the Event and the Organisation, irrespective of how it is concluded.
 By purchasing and/or using a ticket and/or entering the event location (including the camp site, hereinafter jointly referred to as: the ‘Event Location’), the visitor agrees to the content of these general terms and conditions.

-1.2 The Event Location may apply house rules that apply in addition to these general terms and conditions and that can be found on the Organisation’s website(s) (including elfia.com/en/faq) and/or at the Event Location.
+1.2 The Event Location may apply house rules that apply in addition to these general terms and conditions.
+With regard to castle De Haar, the house rules and conditions can be found here.
+With regard to castle gardens Arcen, the park regulations can be found here.
 By purchasing the ticket, the visitor declares in advance that he/she agrees to these house rules as well.

 1.3 The Organisation has the right to change these general terms and conditions in whole or in part at any time.
 The Organisation informs visitors of changes in due time by publishing such changes on the relevant website(s) of the Organisation.
 If the visitor does not inform the Organisation in writing within 10 (ten) working days that he/she cannot agree to the changes in accordance with the principles of reasonableness and fairness, the visitor will be deemed to have agreed to the changes.